wp-plugins/terribl/readme.txt

 2. This is a screen shot of the Admin Menu with some example stats.

 == Changelog ==

+= 1.1.11.19 =
+* Fixed a bug that prevented new Referers from being added to the Widget automatically.
+* Added a feature on the Settings Page to reset and reverify In-Bound Links Status.

 = 1.1.11.18 =
 * Added CURL call to fix new verification on servers that do not support file_get_contents.